nhoening/StoSim/doc/tut/basic.rst

 The next example (see :ref:`sub_example`) is a little bit more sophisticated in this regard.

-Nicessa-specific settings
+StoSim-specific settings
 """"""""""""""""""""""""""

-In addition to that, there are nicessa-specific settings per plot (to set them apart from parameters, they all start with an underscore).
+In addition to that, there are stosim-specific settings per plot (to set them apart from parameters, they all start with an underscore).

   * ``_name`` (Required) Each plot needs a name to identify it on the figure.
-  * ``_type`` (Required) Nicessa currently supports two plot types - line and scatter.
+  * ``_type`` (Required) StoSim currently supports two plot types - line and scatter.
 We'll use both of them in a minute.
   * ``_ycol`` (Required) This number indicates which column of your log files should be plotted on the y-axis.
 We wrote the values in column 2, so we take column 2 here as the y xolumn.